 Dealing with difficult people at work is a fact of life.
 This series of articles (this is the first of 4 articles) helps you to discover the influence tactics that will enable you to get the best from just about anyone...

-And this will be one of the most important sentences you read:
+Importantly, this will be one of the most crucial sentences you read:

-Are you willing to go along with the idea that YOU have a part to play in some of these difficult people and situations you have to deal with?
-If you want to hold on to the belief - "No it's not me it's ALL their fault" then you have one of two options.
+Are you willing to go along with the idea that YOU have a part to play in some of these difficult people and situations with which you have to deal?
+If you hold the belief - "No it's not me it's ALL their fault" then you have one of two options.

 Option 1: Be willing to take a step back and say, "Okay let me see how I might be contributing to these problems"... if you are willing, then explore the rest of this article and the other articles in this series or